GoosefleetEO/aa-structures/README.md

 ## Installation

+### Step 0 - Prerequisites

-**Important**: This app is a plugin for Alliance Auth.
+1. Member Audit is a plugin for Alliance Auth.
 If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/auth/allianceauth/) for details)

+2. Member Audit needs the app [django-eveuniverse](https://gitlab.com/ErikKalkoken/django-eveuniverse) to function.
+Please make sure it is installed, before before installing the app.

 ### Step 1 - Install app